 - Children Due to Start Reception or Currently Registered in Year 6

 - If a child registered for Reception or currently within Year 6 changes address and subsequently moves into a different catchment area before being formally notified (by Education Services) of his/her school placement parents/carers should advise the Education Services as soon as possible in order that the child's placement may be considered with the other children registered at his/her new catchment or partner school.

-- If a child registered for Reception or currently within Year 6 changes address and subsequently moves into a different catchment area after being formally notified (by Education Services) of his/her school placement the child may attend the school as notified on his/her formal confirmation letter (issued by Education Services) or request a place at the catchment school for his/her new address, which will be granted if space is available.
+- If a child registered for Reception or currently within Year 6 changes address and subsequently moves into a different catchment area after being formally notified (by Education Services) of his/her school placement the child may attend the school as notified on his/her formal confirmation letter (issued by Education Services) or request a place at the catchment/partner school for his/her new address, which will be granted if space is available.

 - All other children

 - When a child's home address changes and subsequently the catchment area to which he/she moves differs to that of his/her previous address, parents/carers have three options available to them: